microsoftgraph/microsoft-graph-docs/concepts/teams-changenotfication-team-channel_crud.md

 }
 ```

-### Subscribe to messages across chats
+### Subscribe to changes in a particular team

-To get change notifications for all messages across chats in a tenant, subscribe to `/chats/getAllMessages`.
+To get change notifications for any change in teams' property of a specific team, subscribe to `/teams/{id}`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions